gitopedia/gitopedia/Compendium/_incoming/wave-function.md

 The concept of the wave function emerged in the early 20th century due to experimental results challenging classical physics, such as the double-slit experiment, the photoelectric effect, and electron behavior in atoms.
 Erwin Schrödinger introduced the wave function in 1926 through his wave equation, describing quantum states' time evolution and laying the foundation for modern quantum mechanics.
 Max Born later provided the probability interpretation of the wave function, further solidifying its role in quantum theory.

 ### What Is a Wave Function?
-A wave function is a fundamental concept in quantum mechanics, represented by the Greek letter Ψ (Psi), which is a complex-valued mathematical function.
-It describes the quantum state of a particle or system, encapsulating the probabilities of various outcomes upon measurement.
+A wave function is a fundamental concept in quantum mechanics, represented by the Greek letter Ψ (Psi), which is a complex-valued mathematical function describing the probability of a particle's quantum state as a function of position, momentum, time, and/or spin.
+It encapsulates the quantum state of a particle or system, providing probabilities for various outcomes upon measurement.
+The wave function may include an imaginary number; when squared, it yields a real number solution to assess the probability of finding a particle within a specific region.

+The concept of the wave function was introduced by Erwin Schrödinger through his famous Schrödinger equation in 1925.
 Unlike classical physics, particles exist in multiple possible states simultaneously until measured, as described by superposition.
+This duality allows for the probabilistic nature of quantum mechanics, where outcomes are not predetermined but emerge from the wave function's mathematical structure.

 ### Mathematical Form
 The wave function is denoted as ψ(x, t) in one dimension and extends to Hilbert space for systems with more particles.
 Its complex nature gives rise to quantum phenomena like interference and entanglement.
 The evolution of the wave function over time is governed by the Schrödinger equation: